MaureenFromuth/PyBer_Analysis/README.md

 ![PyBer Summary per City Type](https://github.com/MaureenFromuth/PyBer_Analysis/blob/master/Summary_PyBer.png)

 This summary of the PyBer data highlighted a significant difference between the total number of drivers, rides, and fares for each city type.
 For example, there are more than 10 times the number of rides in urban areas as there is in rural areas, and almost 6 times the number of suburban rides are there are rural rides.
 The number of drivers in urban areas is 30 times more than in rural areas, and suburban drivers are more than 6 times those in rural areas.
 The total fare is also quite different between each with urban fares being 9 times more than rural and suburban fares being 4.5 times more than rural.
 With the difference between drivers and rides for rural vs. urban being significantly greater than the difference between fares, the result is that the fares per ride and fares per driver is actually greater for rural drivers/rides than it is for urban and suburban.
 More specifically, the fare per driver is 3 times greater in rural areas than in urban areas, and the fare per ride is 1.4 times greater for rural rides than it is for urban rides.
+This difference in average fare per ride and driver may be the result of customers requesting rides for longer distances due to their lack of proximity to their end destination.
+We will need additional data, however, to include length of ride in minutes and miles to validate this assessment.

 ### Weekly Fares per Types of City